|How to Buy Inline Hockey Wheels|

 Wheel Size & Chassis Configuration

 There are many different sizes of wheels ranging from 47mm to 100mm.
 Depending on the which type of chassis you have on your skates, you will need anywhere from 1 to 3 different sizes of wheels.
-For instance, Tour Code Tabu Senior Inline Hockey Skates have four 80mm wheels, so only one size is needed.
-Whereas the CCM Vector V08 Senior Inline Hockey Skates come with a wheel configuration of 80-76-76-72, with the largest wheel in back and the smallest wheel in the front; so 3 different sizes of wheels are required.
-Mission and Bauer Senior skates, such as the Mission Boss SE Skates and Bauer Vapor RX:60 Skates, have a Hi-Lo Vanguard setup, which is pictured below, with wheels in sizes 80-80-76-76mm.
+For instance, Tour Fish Bonelite Senior Inline Hockey Skates have a Labeda chassis with four 80mm wheels, so only one size is needed.
+Older CCM Inline Skates came with a wheel configuration of 80-76-76-72, with the largest wheel in back and the smallest wheel in the front; so 3 different sizes of wheels were required.
+CCM and Reebok now use Labeda Chassis on their skates, so they have since discontinued the 80-76-76-72 chassis.
+Mission and Bauer Senior skates, such as the Mission AC1 Skates and Bauer Vapor APX2R Skates, have a Hi-Lo Vanguard setup, which is pictured below, with wheels in sizes 80-80-76-76mm.
 With all manufacturers, junior and youth skates have smaller wheels, and usually sizes 11 and smaller use only 3 wheels on the chassis.
 It can be a little confusing to take in all of this information at once, but the wheel sizes are printed on your wheels for reference and we also list the wheel configuration for each of the skates that we sell on the product pages.

 Inline goalie skates come with smaller wheels than player's skates.
 The two most common sizes for goalie skates are 47mm and 59mm.
 The predeterminations for stock wheel sizes on goalie skates are dependent upon the size of the skates and the inclinations of manufacturer of the skates and chassis.
 Goalies need to be able to push off of the inside edges of their wheels, but they don't need wheels with as much surface area as an out-skater because they aren't likely to be doing as much straightaway skating or cornering at high speeds.
 Most goalie wheels are now made with squared edges that provide a more geometrically advantageous shape to dig in and push off with, such as the Labeda Patriot Inline Goalie Wheels.